FatemehEsfahani/Pcore/README.md

 # K-Core Decomposition of Large Probabilistic Graphs
 This repository contains efficient implementations for computing the k-core decomposition of large probabilistic graphs.
 The details of the implementations are described in the following paper:

-Fatemeh Esfahani, Venkatesh Srinivasan, Alex Thomo, and Kui Wu: Efficient Computation of Probabilistic Core Decomposition at Web-Scale.
-In Proceedings of the 22nd International Conference on Extending Database Technology (EDBT), 325–336.
+Fatemeh Esfahani, Venkatesh Srinivasan, Alex Thomo, and Kui Wu: [Efficient Computation of Probabilistic Core Decomposition at Web-Scale](https://openproceedings.org/2019/conf/edbt/EDBT19_paper_63.pdf), In Proceedings of the 22nd International Conference on Extending Database Technology (EDBT), 325–336.

 # K_BZ
 This is an implementation of core decomposition for probabilistic graphs using WebGraph compression framework in: